Spencer Fullerton Baird: Professional career

-Starting at the Smithsonian
+Smithsonian Institution

 In 1850, Baird became the first curator at the Smithsonian Institution and the Permanent Secretary for the American Association for the Advancement of Science, the latter which he served for three years.
 Upon his arrival in Washington, he brought two railroad box cars worth of his personal collection.
 Baird created a museum program for the Smithsonian, requesting that the organization focus on natural history in the United States.
 His program also allowed him to create a network of collectors through an exchange system.
 He asked that members of the Army and Navy collect rare animals and plant specimens from west of the Mississippi River and the Gulf of Mexico.
 In order to balance the collection, Baird sent duplicate specimens to other museums around the country, often exchanging the duplicates for specimens the Smithsonian needed.
 During the 1850s he described over 50 new species of reptiles, some by himself, and others with his student Charles Frédéric Girard.
 Their 1853 catalog of the Smithsonian's snake collection is a benchmark work in North American herpetology.
 Baird also was a mentor to herpetologist Robert Kennicott who died prematurely, at which point Baird left the field of herpetology to focus on larger projects.

 Eventually, he became the Assistant Secretary, serving under Joseph Henry.
 As assistant, Baird helped develop a publication and journal exchange, that provided scientists around the world with publications they would have a hard time accessing.
 He supported the work of William Stimpson, Robert Kennicott, Henry Ulke and Henry Bryant.
 Between his start as Assistant Secretary and 1855, he worked with Joseph Henry to provide scientific equipment and needs to the United States and Mexican Boundary Survey.
 In 1855, he was elected to the American Philosophical Society.
 He received his Ph.D. in physical science in 1856 from Dickinson College.
 In 1857 and 1852 he acquired the collection of the National Institute for the Promotion of Science.
 However, the objects did not join the permanent collection of the Smithsonian until 1858.
 Baird attended the funeral of Abraham Lincoln in 1865, alongside Joseph Henry.
 In 1870, Baird was vacationing in Woods Hole, Massachusetts, where he developed an interest in maritime research.
 He went on to lead expeditions in Nova Scotia and New England.